AWS ElastiCache vs MemoryDB: Which One Do You Actually Need?

 security_group_ids = [aws_security_group.redis.id]

-# Daily snapshot, 7‑day retention (even for ephemeral data)
+# Daily snapshot, 7‑day retention (even ephemeral data is nice to have)

 snapshot_retention_limit = 7